-Mr and Mrs F's PR wrote to Shawbrook on 25 June 2019 (the 'Letter of Claim') to make a claim under sections 75 and 75A of the CCA.
+Mrs F's PR wrote to Shawbrook on 25 June 2019 (the 'Letter of Claim') to make a claim under sections 75 and 75A of the CCA.

-Shawbrook dealt with Mr and Mrs F's claim as a complaint and issued its final response letter on 8 August 2019.
+Shawbrook dealt with Mrs F's claim as a complaint and issued its final response letter on 9 August 2019.
 It rejected the complaint.

 The complaint was then referred to our service.
-Before it was assessed by an investigator, the PR wrote to Shawbrook - and sent us a copy of the letter - to also complain that Mr and Mrs F's creditor-debtor relationship with Shawbrook was unfair to them under section 140A of the CCA.
+Before it was assessed by an investigator, the PR wrote to Shawbrook - and sent us a copy of the letter - to also complain that Mrs F's creditor-debtor relationship with Shawbrook was unfair to her under section 140A of the CCA.

-One of our investigators assessed Mr and Mrs F's claim under section 75 and rejected the complaint on its merits.
-Another investigator subsequently assessed the complaint about the fairness of the credit relationship under section 140A and also rejected the complaint on its merits.
+One of our investigators assessed Mrs F's claim under section 75 and rejected the complaint on its merits.
+He didn't assess her complaint about the fairness of the credit relationship.